tuxikcz/fm-dx-webserver-proxy/README.md

 # fm-dx-webserver-proxy

-Simple Node.js WebSocket relay / fan-out server.
+Simple Node.js WebSocket relay / fan-out server for https://github.com/NoobishSVK/fm-dx-webserver .

 It opens a single upstream WebSocket connection and broadcasts received frames to multiple downstream clients.
 Useful when the source side has limited bandwidth and you want to avoid one upstream connection per client.